lucas-a-pelegrino/lucas-a-pelegrino/README.md

 ## What am I doing recently?

-- :computer: Currently I am working mainly with NodeJS and ReactJS, building amazing products!
+- Currently building and shipping amazing products at @ioasys! :rocket:
-- :cloud: Improving my knowledge with **Amazon Web Services**, preparing to take the **DevOps and Solutions Architect certifications**;
+- Improving my knowledge with **Amazon Web Services**, preparing to take the **DevOps and Solutions Architect certifications**; :cloud:

 ## What am I planning to do next?

-- :computer: Learn Go;
+- Learn Go;
-- :cloud: Improve my knowledge with Terraform;
+- Improve my knowledge with Terraform;

 ##